How does this medication work? What will it do for me?

-If your child misses a dose, and it is less than two hours since the missed dose, give it as soon as possible unless a meal has been taken within the past two hours or will be taken within the next hour, and continue with your child's regular schedule.
+If your child misses a dose, and it is less than two hours since the missed dose, give it as soon as possible unless a meal has been taken within the past 2 hours or will be taken within the next hour, and continue with your child's regular schedule.
 If it is almost time for the next dose, skip the missed dose and continue with the regular dosing schedule.
 Do not give your child a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Store this medication at room temperature, protect it from light and moisture, and keep it out of the reach of children.
 Discard this medication 60 days after opening the bottle.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

 - are allergic to glycopyrrolate or any ingredients of the medication

 - are taking potassium chloride tablets or capsules